engdan77/otis_app/README.md

 Requirements
 --------------

-* Server running edoAutoHome (a RaspberryPi with sensors and software developed in Python), all details found at https://github.com/engdan77/edoautohome
+* Server running otis_service (a RaspberryPi with sensors and software developed in Python), all details found at https://github.com/engdan77/otis_service
 * Client hardware, currently tested on iPhone5 IOS 8.1 and Mac OSX 10.9.
 But packages been built for Android 4.x and Windows 7 (and later) been built.